Healthy Homes Assessment Papakowhai

 Home Assessments Papakowhai for Rental Properties

-• Is the space under the floor covered in insulation and is there a ground moisture barrier present?
+• Are the floor spaces covered in insulation and is there a ground moisture barrier present?

-• Is the ceiling insulation in need of topping up? require replacement or topping?
+• Do you think the ceiling insulation require replacement or topping?

-• Does the house has enough ventilation, including extractor fans?
+• Does the home has enough ventilation, including extractor fans?

 home assessments for rental properties